mongodb/docs/source/includes/api/base-query-list-parameters.rst

    * - pageNum
      - integer
      - Optional
-     - Page number (1-based).
+     - Page number, starting with one, returned of the total number of
      - ``1``

    * - itemsPerPage
      - integer
      - Optional
-     - Maximum number of items to return, up to a maximum of 100.
+     - Number of items returned per page, up to a maximum of 500.
      - ``100``

    * - ``includeCount``
      - boolean
      - Optional
-     - Specifies whether the response returns the ``totalCount`` field.
+     - Flag that indicates whether the response returns the **totalCount** field.
      - ``true``

    * - pretty
      - boolean
      - Optional
-     - Indicates whether the response body should be in a :wikipedia:`prettyprint </Prettyprint?oldid=791126873>` format.
+     - Flag that indicates whether the response returned in a :wikipedia:`prettyprint </Prettyprint?oldid=791126873>` format.
      - ``false``

    * - envelope
      - boolean
      - Optional
-     - Flag indicating if |service| should wrap the response in a
+     - Flag that indicates whether |mms| wraps the response in an :ref:`envelope <api-envelope>`.
-       |json| envelope.

        Some |api| clients cannot access the |http| response headers or status code.
 To remediate this, set ``envelope=true`` in the query.

-       For endpoints that return a list of results, the **results** object is an envelope. |service| adds the **status** field to the response body.
+       Endpoints that return a list of results use the **results** object as an envelope. |service| adds the **status** field to the response body.

      - ``false``